Our Programs

 LOUKOUMI GOOD DEED SCHOOL CURRICULUM

-The Loukoumi Foundation collaborates with over 300 schools worldwide, but this year we are starting an exclusive good deed curriculum in up to 10 schools around the world.
+The Loukoumi Make a Difference Foundation collaborates with over 300 schools worldwide through our exclusive good deed curriculum.
 We design a program that fits each school’s needs and budget and can include the following components:

 • Good Deed Bus as class trips (bottom right students at Gander Elementary School)